 The effervescent farming pair’s tomatoes and strawberries are so sought after, visitors will drive for hours to sample the juicy fruits, many choosing to roll up the sleeves to pick the succulent strawberries straight from the greenhouse hydroponically-fed vines.

-From a modest market garden where the shop was a mere roadside table with honesty box, Ricardoes Tomatoes and Strawberries – a five minute drive west of the Port Macquarie town centre – has grown into a multi-award-winning tourist attraction, its Café Red a hive of activity for those wanting to enjoy morning or afternoon tea, lunch or sample the various sauces and jams offered for tastings.
+From a modest market garden where the shop was a mere roadside table with an honesty box, Ricardoes Tomatoes and Strawberries – a five-minute drive west of the Port Macquarie town centre – has grown into a multi-award-winning tourist attraction, its Café Red a hive of activity for those wanting to enjoy morning or afternoon tea, lunch or sample the various sauces and jams offered for tastings.

 Take a wander through the café and you’ll find all kinds of locally produced delights, the freshly-made strawberry jam and the Hobart gold medal-winning tomato and passionfruit jam favourites.

 “We handpick more than one million tomatoes annually,” said Anthony, “What we don’t sell doesn’t go to waste,” he added, proudly holding a jar of their spicy Red Tomato Salsa, a bronze medal winner at the Sydney Royal.

 Near the Hastings River town of Wauchope, a five-minute drive along a winding dirt road among the eucalypts in forested Bago, is a virtual oasis, where guests – young and young-at-heart – literally get lost, only to be rewarded afterwards.

 It’s here at Bago Wines that visitors test their skills within the largest hedge maze in NSW – 200 metres of paths that twist and turn in an area spanning 10,000 square metres.